Improving the efficiency of payment processing

 - Returned check notification & fraud: Because some checks will clear faster, businesses will know more quickly if a check will be returned.
 As a result, collection efforts can begin sooner and fraudulent schemes can be detected faster as well.

-For more information regarding Check 21, please contact an SNB Treasury Management Representative or call SNB's Business Client Services at 1.888.762.4762.
+For more information regarding Check 21, please contact an Bank SNB Treasury Management Representative or call Bank SNB's Commercial Client Services Department at 1.888.762.4762.